Danieleg82/AzFireWallPremium-MH/README.md

 This choice is due to the fact that Azure Firewall will not trust any self-signed certificate from backend web servers, nor certificates signed with internal CAs, but only and exclusively certificates signed by well-known CAs.

-The external website of our choise will "emulate" a web-server hosted in our VNET --> from the point of view of WAF + AzFW IDPS protection this won't make any significant difference.
+The external website of our choice will "emulate" a web-server hosted in our VNET --> from the point of view of WAF + AzFW IDPS protection this won't make any significant difference.

 As first step let's proceed creating our Application Gateway: